tjen20/Challenge-One/README.md

 WHEN I view the image elements
 THEN I find accessible alt attributes XX
 WHEN I view the heading attributes
-THEN they fall in sequential order
+THEN they fall in sequential order XX
 WHEN I view the title element
-THEN I find a concise, descriptive title
+THEN I find a concise, descriptive title XX